Frequently Asked Questions

 I haven’t opened a school yet, but I’ve already begun the planning process.
 Can I still join the Wildflower Network?

 Yes!
 Even if you’re already in the later stages of your own independent school start-up journey, you can evaluate and consider whether or not there is alignment between your school vision and the principles and norms of Wildflower Schools.
 There is an option for open schools to convert and affiliate with Wildflower Schools to join our national network.
+Please note, becoming affiliated with Wildflower is a months-long process.

 What about public charter schools, school district partnerships, independent schools, or varying age levels?

 Black Wildflowers Fund supports all schools from Infant/Toddler to Adolescence.
 Nationally, open Wildflower Schools currently serve students as young as six weeks and as old as 18 years.
-We are model and governance agnostic – meaning, we believe that Teacher Leaders are best positioned to understand the school model that will meet the needs of their community.
+We are model and governance agnostic – meaning, we believe that educators are best positioned to understand the school model that will meet the needs of their community.
 We are experienced in supporting the development of public charters, independent K-12 schools, and early childhood programs as well as schools that operate in unique partnerships with women and children’s shelters and affordable housing development.

 Are schools operating outside of the United States eligible?
 Can I apply for a grant for a school operating in South America, Caribbean or Canada?